uaf-math/calc1/index.md

 >
 > * [Written Homework (WRH)](writtenhomework) is no longer turned in for a grade.
 However, any student who intends to pass this class must still work every problem by the due date.
 See the completion dates on the updated schedule.
 >
-> * <span style="color:orange">**UPDATED.**</span>  [Quizzes](quizzes) are now take-home.
+> * <span style="color:orange">**UPDATED 3/17.**</span>  [Quizzes](quizzes) are now take-home.
 Blank Quizzes will be posted on the Quiz tab (at left) on Tuesday morning at 8 am (AK time).
 They are due Wednesday by 5 pm (AK time), but we expect most students to complete them by the end of the day Tuesday.
 No late quizzes will be accepted!
 Students should scan or photograph or save their work as a PDF and submit it via a Google Forms link which will also be on the [Quizzes tab](quizzes).
 Quizzes will be corrected, but the grade will be assigned based on completion and effort.
 >
 > * We are trying to determine what arrangements, if any, can be made for proctoring Proficiencies and Exams.
 We will post information about this here, and post a revised syllabus, when that becomes clear.
 >